-Why: To help clean the bay for the animals and
+Why: To help clean the bay for the animals and plants that live there

 Items may have a "remember" statement to remind the student of key definitions or information about the item prior to asking the question.

 The topic is what the text is about.